happenslol/WarpDeplete/README.md

 ## Planned Features

 * History and best times for dungeon timer and objectives
-* Death logs with times and player names
+* Best possible time prediction based on previous clear times (similar to speedrunning timers)
 * Even more customization
 * Localization
 * End of dungeon stats and times sharing after a disconnect